 In Guinea-Bissau, despite fundamental political, civil, economic, social and cultural rights being guaranteed by the Constitution, enjoyment of human rights remains a challenge for the population.
 In the past, human rights violations have been both the cause and consequence of conflict.
 Today, the potential for human rights violations to trigger conflict remains real.
 The project intends to enhance the individual and institutional level capacity of both duty-bearers and rights-holders, in human rights as an essential foundation to build a resilient, peaceful, inclusive and just society.
 It seeks to do so with full respect for national ownership, by involving both state and non-state actors thus also facilitating dialogue and trust.
-The project focuses on strengthening the promotion and protection of human rights' systems to sustain peace by establishing an independent national human rights institution, supporting the implementation of the national human rights action plan, engaging with treaty bodies and other human rights mechanisms, supporting human rights civil society organizations and defenders for monitoring and early warning.
+The project focuses on strengthening the promotion and protection of human rights' systems to sustain peace by establishing an independent national human rights institution, supporting the implementation of the national human rights civil society organizations and defenders for monitoring and early warning.
 The project expects to achieve this objective by boosting individual and institutional capacities of both duty-bearers and rights-holders to address human rights challenges identified as structural conflict drivers.